The Three Sisters Companion Planting

 These three plants ~ corn, beans and pumpkins or squash ~ will be more productive when planted together.
 Plus, the results are often that the vegetable flavor will be enhanced when companion plants are growing nearby.

 These three plants when grown together actually act as Good Neighbors!
-Here is a very interesting information on how to plant a Three Sisters pdf.
+Here is an very interesting article on how to plant a Three Sisters in a pdf.